Metal 3D printed suppressors for military, police

-As an early adopter of the additive manufacturing technology Oceania Defence has been able to secure patents on suppressors made via metal 3D printing.
-New Zealand has been the perfect place for this project as there are no restrictions on suppressor ownership and supply and the cost structure of 3D printing in NZ is very competitive.
+As an early adopter of the additive manufacturing technology, Oceania Defence has been able to secure patents on suppressors made via metal 3D printing.
+New Zealand was the perfect place for this project as there are no restrictions on suppressor ownership and supply and the cost structure of 3D printing in NZ is extremely competitive.

 The suppressors are printed as one integral unit from Titanium 64 and Inconel 718 powders, thus reducing any need for spacers, thread assemblies or other support structures.
 This ensures the tightest manufacturing tolerances possible combined with the lightest, smallest and efficient devices available to the market.